 - Chill or serve room temperature.

-If you enjoy this traditional hummus recipe, be sure to check out the rest of the Greek-inspired, romantic menu:
+If you enjoy this pureed eggplant recipe, be sure to check out the rest of the Greek-inspired, romantic menu:

 Pin this roasted eggplant dip recipe: